Twisted Blanchfield pairings and twisted signatures III: Applications: Introduction

 For some positive integers~$n_i$ and some~$\xi_i \in S^1$, the primary decomposition of the torsion~$\LC$-module~$H_1(M_K,\LC^d_{\beta})$ takes the form

 where $H'$ is a $\LC$-module on which multiplication by $(t-\xi)$ is an isomorphism for all $\xi\in S^1$.
 The parameters~$\xi_i \in \C$ and~$n_i \in \N_{>0}$ that appear in this decomposition determine the~$\xi_i$ and the~$n_i$ from the $\mathfrak{e}$-forms in the decomposition of~$\Bl_{\beta}(K)$ displayed in~\eqref{eq:splittingIntro}.
-Thus, the twisted Alexander module determines the mod~$2$ value of the twisted signature jumps. \item[Step 2] Determine the data needed to calculate the twisted Blanchfield pairing~$\Bl_{\beta}(K)$.
+Thus, the twisted Alexander module determines the mod~$2$ value of the twisted signature jumps.
+This step can be carried out using the Fox derivatives that were calculated in Step~0. \item[Step 2] Determine the data needed to calculate the twisted Blanchfield pairing~$\Bl_{\beta}(K)$.